facelessuser/BracketHighlighter/.github/ISSUE_TEMPLATE.md

-## Requirements

-Please read and fill in the template below.
+Please read and fill out this template by replacing the instructions with appropriate information.
 Make sure you've read: http://facelessuser.github.io/BracketHighlighter/contributing/.
 If the template is not followed, the issue will be marked `Invalid` and closed.

 Search past issues and read the area of the [documentation](http://facelessuser.github.io/BracketHighlighter/) related to your specific question, issue, or request.
 Often the answer to your question is already found there.
 You may also find the feature you are requesting already exists.
 It is okay if after doing this you are still confused, just mention what you didn't understand in the documentation below so we can make it better.

+---

 ## Description